 If you share your work, others don’t have to start from scratch but can build upon your work, and vice versa.
 When sharing your material, you increase your reach as a teacher, you make yourself more visible and you meet other teachers.
 And, finally, others may give you valuable feedback that may improve your course.

 Where to share: Library for Learning

 The Library for Learning is a platform especially designed for Wageningen University teachers to find and share content.
-The portal includes hundreds of knowledge clips (WUR-TV), practicumclips and Master theses.
-Other course materials will soon follow.
-If you want to share open educational content, please contact the Library.
+The portal already includes hundreds of teaching materials such as videos (knowledge clips (WUR-TV), practicumclips, videos from MOOCs), Master theses, e-modules, audioclips and infographics.
+Use the new upload feature of the Library for Learning to share your educational resources.